IlyasOsman/Cpp/README.md

 ## Get Started

 Feel free to explore the code and projects in this repository.
-If you're new to C++ or looking to improve your skills, you might find the resources on [LearnCpp.com](https://learncpp.com) combined with this repository a valuable way to learn and practice.
+If you're new to C++ or looking to improve your skills, you might find the resources on [LearnCpp.com](https://learncpp.com) as valuable way to learn and practice.

 Happy coding!